wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.15 =
+* Fix - Some servers are not allowing the writing of data to the cached css/js file.
+A fix has been implemented to revert these users to the previous css/js loading method.
 = 2.1.14 =
 * Addition - Added tester option for all live shipping companies in the admin.
 You can now click a test button and recieve a detailed response about why the shipping setup is incorrect.
 * Addition - Added a css/js caching option in the design file management section.
 This allow for a static css/js file to be loaded in production mode.
 You can also set this to update every day/week/month/year or turn off for development.